-Taking risks is a normal and common part of adolescence.
-There are things you can do to help your child stay safe – and ease your own anxiety.
+Looking for new experiences is normal for teenagers, and sometimes it involves thrill-seeking or even risky behaviour.
+If you’re concerned that your child is taking unsafe risks, there are things you can do to help your child stay safe – and ease your own anxiety.

-Although it can be stressful for parents, adolescence and risk-taking go hand in hand.
-This is because teenagers need to explore their own limits and abilities, as well as the boundaries you set.
-It’s part of their path to becoming independent young adults.
-Teenagers need to express themselves as individuals, which is part of developing their identities.
+Teenagers need to explore their own limits and abilities, as well as the boundaries you set.
+They also need to express themselves as individuals.
+It’s all part of their path to becoming independent young adults, with their own identities.

-Also, the parts of the teenage brain responsible for impulse control don’t fully mature until about age 25.
-This means teenagers are more likely to make impulsive, emotional decisions without thinking through the consequences.
+Also, the parts of the teenage brain that handle planning and impulse control don’t completely mature until about age 25.
+This means teenagers are sometimes more likely than adults to make quick decisions without always thinking through the consequences.

 - dangerous driving